google/quark/src/hss/README.md

 HW projects were the change of standard library includes to use " " instead of < >
 (e.g., #include <stdlib.h> --> #include "stdlib.h").

-## Using Optimized SHA256 Implementation:

-You can enable the use of an optimized ARM assembly language implementation of SHA256 by undefining the QUARK_USE_SHA256_C flag in quark_sha256.c.
-This will swap out the C-based compression function for an optimized ASM version.
-I will be interested in seeing how much benefit this provides in the final version as I'm only seeing modest gains on my Nucleo64 platform (about 13%).
-I expected to see more so I'll continue to investigate on that front.
-The scratch buffer is used to deal with the lack of dynamic allocation within functions.

 ## Static Functions:

 Note that at this point almost nothing has been declared static as I wanted to